Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

 - Last-minute gift guide offered.

-Here is how Bliss did this.
+Here is how Harry’s did this.

 3. Abandoned cart emails.

-An abandoned cart is a sad thing.
+An abandoned cart is the last thing you want.

-Let’s look at each, and what you can do address them so you can start seeing abandoned cart numbers like these:
+Let’s look at each, and what you can do to address them so you can start seeing abandoned cart numbers like these:

 - If you’re a seller competing primarily on the uniqueness of your product, try increasing the average order value (AOV) by offering free shipping after certain conditions have been met.
+You’ll often see this as a floating banner on websites stating something like: “Free shipping on orders over $100.”

 - If you’re competing on price and are not willing to absorb the cost of shipping as a marketing expense, then you’ll need to raise the price of your products to cover shipping.
+Remember though, price rises can be a recipe for losing valuable loyal customers, so make sure you think carefully about how you’ll do this.

 - If you are willing to absorb the cost, then do so.